uwcirg/cnics-leaf-deploy/README.md

 Create a new Keycloak realm for production and staging.

 ##### Create a Keycloak client for Leaf
-Follow the instructions for [Keycloak OIDC Auth Provider](https://oauth2-proxy.github.io/oauth2-proxy/configuration/providers/keycloak-oidc) to create the
+Follow the instructions for [Keycloak OIDC Auth Provider](https://oauth2-proxy.github.io/oauth2-proxy/7.3.x/configuration/oauth_provider/) to create the OpenID client with the appropriate mappers.

 ##### Configure SSO
+This part is unfortunately pretty complicated, at least for UW NetID.

 ##### Add groups to Keycloak realm
 Add the "leaf_users" and "leaf_admin" groups to the realm, and then add those groups to users.